OpenHD/QOpenHD/README.md

 ![temporary_screenshot](https://github.com/OpenHD/QOpenHD/blob/2.2.x-evo/wiki/temporary_screenshot.png)

-# Compiling:
-We have a CI setup that checks compilation on ubuntu.
-You can look at the steps it performs to build and run QOpenHD.
-Other platforms than Linux are not supported right now.

 # Developer Design Overview (incomplete)
 1) QOpenHD is not OpenHD (main).
 It can talk to a running OpenHD main instance (ground and/or air) via Mavlink and rceives the (primary / secondary / ++) video streams.
 2) While QOpenHD is the default companion app, OpenHD MUST NOT assume there is a QOpenHD instance somewhere that initiates voodo settings / setup processes
 ( This is in contrast to OpenHD /QOpenHD releases before the "evo" series.)
 As a result of this limitation, Both OpenHD and QOpenHD can be developed independently from each other, and debugging becomes a lot easier.

+# Compiling:
+We have a CI setup that checks compilation on ubuntu.
+You can look at the steps it performs to build and run QOpenHD.
+Other platforms than Linux are not supported right now.

-# Building / MAVSDK
+# Manual Building / MAVSDK
 QOpenHD relies on MAVSDK library.
 After recursively cloning qopenhd build this library:

 `cd lib/MAVSDK`